cyrillsam/CLSR/README.md

 # CLSR Website

-A website that i create for my portfolio
+A website that I created for my portfolio.